juju/docs/src/en/controllers-backup.md

        Bug tracking: https://bugs.launchpad.net/juju/+bug/1771657
        Bug tracking: https://bugs.launchpad.net/juju/+bug/1771674
        Bug tracking: https://bugs.launchpad.net/juju/+bug/1771821
-       Put back HA section when HA feature set has stabalized

 # Controller backups

-Data backups can be made of the Juju client and the Juju controller.
-This page concerns itself with the controller aspect only.
-For information on client backups see the [Juju client][client-backups] page.

 A backup of a controller enables one to re-establish the configuration and state of a controller.
 It does **not** influence workload instances on the